 An estimate of expenditures proposed to be incurred in the performance of a proposed statement of work.

 The act of amending the budget by moving funds from one category or line item to another.
 See University Policy No. 4 on budget adjustments.
+Budget Adjustments, can arise from changes in project need/scope, or per request of the sponsor.

 A portion of the budget designated for specific expenditures, e.g., salaries, operations, travel, equipment.